0xPolygon/polygon-docs/docs/security/overview.md

 ### Dedicated security team

 Security comes first at Polygon Labs and our commitment is proven by our in-house security team of 10+ full-time security engineers & leaders.
-The team remains involved in the web3 space and together with other major organizations is driving new innovations and best practices for all.
+The team remains involved in the web3 space and, together with other major organizations, is driving new innovations and best practices for all.

 ### Continuous monitoring